 If the installation was successful, restart your mail client.
 The menubar of the message composer window now should have an Enigmail entry.
-Selecting Enigmail → About Enigmail will display the Enigmail version number and GnuPG executable details.
+Selecting Enigmail → About Enigmail will display the Enigmail version number and details about the underlying OpenPGP library.

 If Enigmail was correctly installed, you can now start trying to send to yourself some signed/encrypted message, and check if you are able to verify/decrypt them correctly.
 Then you can send messages to Edward, an automated program that is able to receive and understand OpenPGP messages and reply accordingly.

 I have some problem I can't solve.
 How can I troubleshoot it?
 Where can I get support?

-First, you can get a good deal of information from the Enigmail console, which shows the commands Enigmail sends to GnuPG, and which can be accessed via Enigmail → Debugging Options → View Console.
+First, you can get a good deal of information from the Enigmail console, which shows the commands Enigmail sends to GnuPG or its own library, and which can be accessed via Enigmail → Debugging Options → View Console.

 You can also view the Enigmail logfile via Enigmail → Debugging Options → View Log.